-The hypervideo Flash player will connect a variety of services developed within the ConnectME project and will power the hotspot click technology on the Flash player.
-It will introduce video hotspot technology which will give end-users and content creators the option to find on-screen objects using layered technology enabling an enriched user experience when viewing a TV program.
+ConnectME will introduce video hotspot technology which will give end-users and content creators the option to find on-screen objects using layered technology enabling an enriched user experience when viewing a TV program.
 This component will enable direct user interaction with available content.
-A dense web of interacted links will steer these hotspots on the canvas.
+A dense web of interacted links will steer these hotspots.
 The dynamic use of manually and automatically identifying objects will enable both end-users and content creators with a state-of-the-art service which extends the video player beyond play-out.
-A dynamic click will enable end-users to navigate to other related content in the video itself of other available media.
+A dynamic selection mechanism will enable end-users to navigate to other related content in the video itself or other available media.
 An API will be made available which will interact with the ConnectME platform.

-1.6 Work Packages
+Work Packages

-We organize the work in workpackages so that the research and development of the

-ConnectME platform and its subsequent evaluation and dissemination are clearly represented in the ordering of the workpackages:
+We organize the work in workpackages so that the research and development of the ConnectME platform and its subsequent evaluation and dissemination are clearly represented in the ordering of the workpackages:

-W start with workpackages that provide the fundamental research in extending networked media to connected media: WP1 will focus on challenges of concept-level analysis of audiovisual content, while WP2 will complement this with concept-based association to relevant Web content through data mining of Web resources.
+W start with workpackages that provide the fundamental research in making Web-based connected media possible: WP1 will focus on challenges of scalable concept-level processing of audiovisual content, while WP2 will complement this with concept-based association to relevant Web content through data mining of Web resources.
 The data mining work done here will also be applied to improving the annotation from the media analysis of WP1.
 A suitable multimedia annotation scheme and fragment reference scheme will also be developed.

-This is to be supported by workpackages designing the Connected Media Experience: the interactive access to concepts and content through an intuitive user interface and the dynamic generation of multimedia presentations to present packages of content related to the selected concept will be tackled in WP3; while the adaptation of the concept browsing and content presentation to the user and context, whose preferences will be captured in a profile using a schema defined in the project, will be tackled in WP4.
+This is to be supported by workpackages designing the Connected Media Experience: the interactive access to concepts and content through an intuitive user interface and the dynamic generation of multimedia presentations to present information packages related to the selected concept will be tackled in WP3; while the filtering and personalisation of the concept browsing and content presentation to the user according to their preferences and attention which will be captured by innovative activity and behaviour tracking approaches and formalised in a profile using a schema defined in the project, will be tackled in WP4.

-Building on this, we have the workpackage focused on the ConnectME platform (WP5): there, the integration work will take place, taking software developed from the results of the research WPs 1-4, integrating these into a backend platform with Internet search and data caching capabilities, providing network delivery capabilities (Web, IPTV) and developing the front end application for PC and STB with clickable video playback and concept/content browsing capabilities.
-Applying this in use case scenarios (WP6) will be the means to validate the ConnectME platform functionality and achieve its transfer - prototypically - into actual WebTV and IPTV services.
+Building on this, we have the workpackage focused on the ConnectME platform (WP5): there, the integration work will take place, taking software developed from the results of the research WPs 1-4, integrating these into a backend platform with Internet search and data caching capabilities, providing Web media delivery capabilities and developing the front end application with interactive video and concept/content browsing capabilities.
+Applying this in use case scenarios (WP6) will be the means to validate the ConnectME platform functionality and achieve its transfer - prototypically - into actual Web TV and video services.
 The scenarios will involve a test environment to deliver ConnectME services to a selected group of testers.
 Through both technological evaluation (e.g. robustness, scalability) in WP5 and user trials (for usability, response levels) in WP6 we will validate the work both scientifically and socio-economically, as well as in terms of ease-of-use and quality of experience.